-- regulations regarding minimum sales age; - regulations regarding advertising and billboards, vending machines, self-service displays, sampling premiums and package labels; and - regulations prohibiting the use of cigarette brand names to sponsor sporting and cultural events and required cigarette manufacturers to comply with certain stringent FDA regulations, known as "good manufacturing practices," governing the manufacture and distribution of medical devices.
+- regulations regarding minimum sales age; - · regulations regarding advertising and billboards, vending machines, self-service displays, sampling premiums and package labels; and - regulations prohibiting the use of cigarette brand names to sponsor sporting and cultural events and required cigarette manufacturers to comply with certain stringent FDA regulations, known as "good manufacturing practices," governing the manufacture and distribution of medical devices.

-On March 21, 2000, the U.S. Supreme Court held that Congress did not give the FDA authority to regulate tobacco products under the Federal Food, Drug and Cosmetic Act, or the Act, and, accordingly, the FDA's assertion of jurisdiction over tobacco products was impermissible under that Act.
+On March 21, 2000, the U.S. Supreme Court held that Congress did not give the FDA authority to regulate tobacco products under the Federal Food, Drug and Cosmetic Act and, accordingly, the FDA's assertion of jurisdiction over tobacco products was impermissible under that act.
+Recently the U.S. Senate passed a bill which would have granted the FDA authority to regulate tobacco products under the Federal Food, Drug and Cosmetic Act.
+That bill was defeated in a Senate-House conference committee in early October 2004.

-New proposals were recently introduced to enact federal legislation to grant the FDA authority to regulate tobacco products under the Act.
-These proposals would:
+If federal legislation granting the FDA authority to regulate tobacco products under the Act is approved and the FDA regulations are enacted, Lorillard believes the regulations would:

-- require larger and more severe health warnings on packs and cartons; - ban the use of descriptors on tobacco products, such as "low-tar" and "light";
+- · require larger and more severe health warnings on packs and cartons; - ban the use of descriptors on tobacco products, such as "low-tar" and "light";

-- require the disclosure of ingredients and additives to consumers; - require pre-market approval by the FDA for claims made with respect to reduced risk or reduced exposure products; - allow the FDA to require the reduction or elimination of nicotine or any other compound in cigarettes; - allow the FDA to mandate the use of any reduced risk technologies in conventional cigarettes; - incorporate the advertising, marketing and sales restrictions contained in the 1996 regulations discussed above; - permit state regulation of labeling and advertising and eliminate the existing federal preemption of such regulation; and - grant the FDA the authority to impose broad additional restrictions.
+- require the disclosure of ingredients and additives to consumers; - · require pre-market approval by the FDA for claims made with respect to reduced risk or reduced exposure products; - allow the FDA to require the reduction or elimination of nicotine or any other compound in cigarettes; - allow the FDA to mandate the use of any reduced risk technologies in conventional cigarettes; - · incorporate the advertising, marketing and sales restrictions contained in the 1996 regulations discussed above; - permit state regulation of labeling and advertising and eliminate the existing federal preemption of such regulation; and - grant the FDA the authority to impose broad additional restrictions.